 Eliminate what is not utilized.
 While your organization will require you to keep certain kinds of documents for the retention period, there is still likely to be a large number of working documents and other support materials that are not necessary to keep.
 These documents or images may cease to have value upon creation of their replacement or abandonment of the approach.
 You will need to be disciplined in deleting these, and your organization will need clear policies in place to support this.

 Store in a common lake rather than individual ponds.
 While never losing sight of security and privacy, it is better to keep your unstructured data together rather than seeing it disbursed in multiple, often nearly untrackable, locations.
 This principle becomes an enabler as you try to achieve the first four principles.

-At the enterprise level, there is a fine line between allowing your users the freedom to manage their own work, and the structure needed to ensure the volume of unnecessary documents and images remains under control. enterprise content management (ECM) is the next frontier of business operational efficiency, and failure to address this will result in runaway costs and the inability to find the documents and images needed for collaboration and successful conduct of business.
+At the enterprise level, there is a fine line between allowing your users the freedom to manage their own work, and the structure needed to ensure the volume of unnecessary documents and images remains under control.
+Enterprise Content Management is the next frontier of business operational efficiency, and failure to address this will result in runaway costs and the inability to find the documents and images needed for collaboration and successful conduct of business.

 Take the suggested principles to heart and consider the hard decisions necessary within your organization needed to support this, and both you and your organization will benefit.